Raoul Hedebouw: Youth

 Hedebouw went to study biology and botany at the University of Liège.

 Political career

 Hedebouw joined the Marxist PVDA-PTB and became its spokesperson in 2008.
 He was first elected as council member in Liège after the local elections of 2012.
 After the federal elections of 2014 he became one of the first two federal MPs for the PVDA-PTB.
 Hedebouw often gives his speeches in the Chamber in both Dutch and French, changing from one language to the other between sentences.

+Political views

+He has advocated for sanctions against Israel.

 Knife attack

 When preparing for a speech for the International Workers' Day on May 1, 2017, Hedebouw was attacked and stabbed in the leg.
 The damage was limited and Hedebouw was able to finish his speech before being taken to hospital, sustaining only a mild injury to his thigh.